christianboyle/art-club-redux/README.md

 # art-club-redux

-Art pieces recovered from the death of [Electric Objects](https://electricobjects.com).
+Art pieces revived from the death of [Electric Objects](https://electricobjects.com).